 4 Questions to Ask Your Sleep Apnea Doctor

 If you are visiting a sleep apnea doctor, it is important to ask the right questions.
 Read our below Q and A page to discover what questions you should ask your sleep apnea doctor.
-Call Koala® Center for Sleep & TMJ Disorders today to book an appointment.
-We serve patients from El Paso TX, Fort Bliss TX, Canutillo TX, Vinton TX and Northeast El Paso TX.
+Call Koala® Center For Sleep & TMJ Disorders today to book an appointment.
+We serve patients from Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 What are my treatment options?

 What is a CPAP machine?

 Sleep apnea is an incredibly prevalent condition that affects over 20 million Americans.
 If you are among these people, you probably have a lot of questions.
 At Koala® Center For Sleep & TMJ Disorders, we specialize in treating sleep apnea and can help you determine what is causing your symptoms and the best plan of treatment for your unique situation.
 If you have sleep apnea, here are a few questions to consider asking your doctor.

 There are many causes and risk factors for sleep apnea, which can be determined by a sleep apnea doctor.
 The main causes and risk factors include: